voipbin/voipbin-go/README.md

 ```

 ## 🌍 Quickstart
-Try sending yourself an SMS message by pasting the following code example into a sendsms.go file in the same directory where you installed twilio-go.
-Be sure to update the accountSid, authToken, and from phone number with values from your Twilio account.
-The to phone number can be your own mobile phone number.
+Try sending yourself an SMS message by pasting the following code example into a send_message in the examples directory where you installed voipbin-go.
+Be sure to update the accesskey and phone number value from your voipbin account.

 ```go
 package main